Trophonius (horse): 1812: four-year-old season

 Trophonius remained in training as a four-year-old but failed to win in five races beginning with an unplaced effort behind Rainbow in a sweepstakes at Newmarket on 1 May.
 He did not race again until the autumn when he was beaten in two match races by Mr Shakespear's colt Hydaspes at the First and Second October meetings.
 Trophonius was entered in three races at the Houghton meeting, which began on 26 October.
 He was withdrawn from the Garden Stakes, finished third to Woful in a handicap race over the Abington Mile and was beaten by Lord Jersey's three-year-old Orson in a five furlong match.

 Stud career

 Trophonius was retired from racing to become a breeding stallion but made no impact in Britain.
 He was later sold and exported to Russia.

 Pedigree

+Trophonius is inbred 3S × 3D to the stallion Conductor, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Trophonius is inbred 4S × 4S x 4D to the stallion Matchem, meaning that he appears twice fourth generation on the sire side of his pedigree and once fourth generation on the dam side of his pedigree.

+Trophonius is inbred 4S × 4D to the stallion Squirrel, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Trophonius is inbred 4S × 4D to the mare Snap mare, meaning that she appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.